 The borough of Harlech failed to recover from Owain Glyndŵr's occupation.
 The castle was again garrisoned in the Civil War but fell after a brief siege on 10 March 1647, after which orders were given for its demolition.
 These were not carried out, but the castle was allowed to decay until the 18th century when it became a tourist attraction (Lloyd 1986, 36, 37).
 The town, however, remained poor.
 Fenton visited it in 1808 during his Tours in Wales and described it as the 'most forlorn, beggarly place imaginable' (Fenton 1917, 105).
 Improved communications due to the creation of turnpike trusts and then a rail link increased the town's prosperity in the mid 19th century (Lloyd 1986, 61).

-The original parish church was of medieval origin and located on the coast about 3km south of Harlech.
 In 1839-40 a new parish church was built in Harlech and given the font, bell and dedication to Saint Tanwg from the previous church (Lloyd 1986, 66).
 It is a grade II listed building (record number 25501).